hivemq/helm-charts/charts/hivemq-operator/README.md

 See the [documentation](https://docs.hivemq.com/hivemq-operator/) for detailed getting started and configuration guidance.

-NOTE: `The HiveMQ Operator (legacy) will be sunsetted and cease to receive updates or further support 6 months after the next LTS release of the HiveMQ Platform.
-The HiveMQ Platform Operator (new) offers usability, stability, and performance enhancements, and will be the supported version for all future LTS releases.`
+WARNING: The legacy HiveMQ Operator and its Helm chart have been retired since April 2025 and no longer receive updates or support.
+  To migrate to the current HiveMQ Platform Operator for Kubernetes, see [HiveMQ Legacy Operator to Platform Operator Migration Guide](https://docs.hivemq.com/hivemq-operator/migration-guide.html).

 This chart provisions the